arkitoure/PGP/council_protocol.md

 ## Incentive System

-As the Council serves with a mission critical resposiblity with the DAO there will be an fair and balnced incentive system established that values their contributions:
+As the Council serves with a mission critical responsibility with the DAO there will be an fair and balanced incentive system established that values their contributions:

 - Vested allocation of 72T PHY from the DAO Treasury per Council Member.
-- Monthly emmsions of 6% over the full course of a Members 24 month term.
+- Monthly emissions of 6% over the full course of a Members 24 month term.
-- Council Memebrs can opt to lock their emmsions with an 8% annual reward.
+- Council Members can opt to lock their emissions with an 8% annual reward.
 - Rewards are subject to review and adjustment by the DAO's governance process.
 - The Council can agree to discontinue Member Incentives if Protocol is violated or if the Member decides to retire.